Zanzibar: Ports

 There are five ports in the islands of Unguja and Pemba, all operated and developed by the Zanzibar Ports Corporation.

 The main port at Malindi, which handles 90 percent of Zanzibar's trade, was built in 1925.
 The port was rehabilitated between 1989 and 1992 with financial assistance from the European Union.
-The Italian contractor, Salini Impregilo S.p.A., was supposed to build wharves that lasted 60 years; however, the wharves lasted only 11 years before crumbling and degenerating because the company deviated from the specifications.
+The Italian contractor, Salini Impregilo S.p.A., was supposed to build wharves that lasted 60 years; however, the wharves lasted only 11 years before crumbling and degenerating because the company deviated from the specifications by using poor-quality material.
 After a long legal battle, the company was required in 2005 by the International Court of Arbitration to pay Zanzibar US$11.6 million in damages.
 The port was again rehabilitated between 2004 and 2009 with a 31 million euro grant from the European Union.
 The contract was awarded to M/S E. Phil and Sons of Denmark.
 The then-director of the contractor suggested that the rehabilitation would last a minimum of 50 years.
 But the port is again facing problems, including sinking.
+A new dedicated passenger port is planned to be constructed in Mpigaduri as a public–private partnership.